-Inspired by the exceptionally influential Buddha, it is a lovely combination of a yore princess and warrior.
-It is a graceful hairstyle which adds up to a modest and confident look.
+Inspired by the exceptionally influential Buddha, it is a lovely combination of a yore princess and a warrior.
+It is a graceful hairstyle that adds up to a modest and confident look.
 With hair strands swirling freely, the stylish freestyle bun still remains its high-point.

 28. Not-a-brooch but looks like it

 It is a chic floral brooch effect Chinese hairstyle.
 Instead of using a certain set of hair accessories, the hair is styled into a bunch of roses or flower-inspired motifs.
 It is an intricate hairstyle that requires you to take assistance from a professional stylist.
 You want a flawless finish, don’t you?